The 2025 New Horizons in Conservation Convening

 4. Public Health, Energy Policy, and Tradeoffs

 Talks will be presented along with slides that are coherent, concise, and to the point followed by a short question answer session.
-To apply for a spot, please submit your details and a short description of your talk by 5pm on March 24, 2025.
-You will be notified of your acceptance in early April.
+Applications are now closed, and selected speakers will be contacted shortly.

 Scholarships